ipvalverde/PipelineNet/README.md

 ### Unity implementation

 An implementation of the [middleware resolver for Unity](https://github.com/ShaneYu/PipelineNet.Unity) was kindly provided by [@ShaneYu](https://github.com/ShaneYu).
-You can grab it from nuget with:
+It is tested against Unity.Container `5.8.X`, you can grab it from nuget with:

 ```
 Install-Package PipelineNet.Unity